Museo Del Oro Del Banco De La Rep Blica

 Where to Stay

-Most visitors base themselves in Zona Rosa or Chapinero rather than La Candelaria; these northern neighbourhoods have safer streets and better restaurant options.
-Hotel B.O.G. in Zona Rosa is the prestige choice.
-The Click Clack Hotel on Avenida 15 is more affordable and well-reviewed.
-A 15-20 minute taxi from either area to the museum is straightforward.
+Most visitors stay in Zona Rosa or the Chapinero neighbourhood to the north rather than in La Candelaria itself.
+These areas have better street safety in the evenings and a fuller range of restaurant options.
+Hotel B.O.G. in Zona Rosa is the prestige choice, design-conscious and well-run.
+The Click Clack Hotel on Avenida 15 is more affordable and consistently gets good reviews.
+A taxi from either area to the museum takes 15 to 20 minutes depending on traffic and costs almost nothing.